zkat/npx/README.md

 ## LICENSE

-This work is released by its authors into the public domain under CC0-1.0.
+This work is copyrighted by npm, Inc. and distributed under the ISC license.
 See `LICENSE.md` for details.

 ## SEE ALSO